FOLLOW US

 Uruguay is introducing electronic-tag-only tolls (in Spanish) – these require prepayment or a linked credit card with an electronic sticker fixed to your car.
 Rental cars will already have electronic tags.
 The rental company will charge you for any unpaid tolls.

-Drink-driving is a serious offence.
-Transport police often breathalyse drivers.
-If you’re tested and found to have any alcohol in your system, you may get a fine, a driving suspension and a community work order.
-You will also get a fine if you’re found driving under the influence of drugs.
+Drink-driving is a serious offence in Uruguay.
+If you are tested and found to have any alcohol in your system, you may get a fine and possible imprisonment, a driving suspension or a community work order.

 Road conditions